-Benjamin Polen advises on complex real estate investments, with a focus on capital raising and off-market transactions.
-Mr. Polen specializes in structuring the right financing and solutions for difficult, challenging, and “hairy” real estate investments.
+Benjamin Polen invests in real estate investments, with a focus on off-market transactions that require care and complexity.
+Mr. Polen specializes in closing challenging real estate investments.

 Benjamin Polen has published research on REITs and CMBS and is quoted by the media as an expert on real estate capital markets.
 A select sample of Polen’s research:

 A 2013 Analysis of the Notable REIT-owned Manhattan Office Properties & Portfolios The inaugural version of this paper, published one year ago, observed a shift in ownership of New York office buildings from families to public real estate investment trusts (REITs).
 Market observers now see this trend accelerated by the possible initial public offering (IPO) of Empire State Realty Trust (ESB), a new REIT controlled by the Malkin and Wien families along with the Helmsley estate.
 This shift is driven by several factors which include estate taxes, division of assets among multiple heirs, and rules limiting the duration of estates.